jkingportfolio/CI_PP1_TheCocktailBar/README.md

 ### Misc

 The source of where i learned how to produce a GitHub fork and clone was from the following pages of the GitHub Documentation.
+Although i did not use a fork or clone in this project it is something i hope to implement to future projects now i have the knowledge to do so.

 - https://docs.github.com/en/get-started/quickstart/fork-a-repo
 - https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository